killme2008/aviatorscript/README-EN.md

 ----------------------------------------

-`Aviator` is a lightweight, high performance scripting language hosted on the JVM.
+`AviatorScript` is a lightweight, high performance scripting language hosted on the JVM.
 It compiles script to java byte code and evaluate it on the fly.

 # Feature Intro